 Why am I priced the way I am?
 Why pay my price if you can get another DJ for $300?
 Or why spend $3000 when you can hire me for less?
 Believe it or not, I’m not going to give you the hard sell.
 After all, it’s your money, and you should decide how to spend it.

 If you want to spend $3000, $2000, $800, or $400, and you feel like it’s the right thing to do, by all means, do it.
 It’s your party.
 Why get sleepless nights over being so worried?
 It’s not worth it to second-guess yourself.

-For rates, the “average” price for an Orlando Wedding DJ is now well above $1000.
+What’s the “average” price for an Orlando Wedding DJ?